joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 A design charrette is a collaborative, intensive, and time-limited design process that brings together a group of designers, stakeholders, and subject matter experts to generate ideas, explore solutions, and develop a plan for a specific project or problem.

-The goal of a design charrette is to produce a comprehensive, cohesive, and innovative design solution that meets the needs of all stakeholders.
+The goal is to produce a comprehensive, cohesive, and innovative design solution that meets the needs of all stakeholders.
 Key benefits include improving collaboration, innovation, efficiency, and engagement.

-A design charrette typically involves the following steps:
+Typical steps:

-* Problem definition: The group defines the problem or challenge that the design charrette will address, and identifies the stakeholders who will be involved.
+1. Problem definition: The group defines the problem or challenge that the design charrette will address, and identifies the stakeholders who will be involved.

-* Research and preparation: Participants conduct research and gather information about the project or problem, and prepare design concepts and ideas to bring to the charrette.
+2. Research and preparation: Participants conduct research and gather information about the project or problem, and prepare design concepts and ideas to bring to the charrette.

-* Ideation: The group engages in brainstorming and idea generation, exploring a wide range of design solutions and approaches.
+3. Ideation: The group engages in brainstorming and idea generation, exploring a wide range of design solutions and approaches.

-* Concept development: Participants refine and develop their design concepts, exploring the feasibility and practicality of different approaches.
+4. Concept development: Participants refine and develop their design concepts, exploring the feasibility and practicality of different approaches.

-* Review and feedback: The group reviews and critiques each other's design concepts, providing feedback and suggestions for improvement.
+5. Review and feedback: The group reviews and critiques each other's design concepts, providing feedback and suggestions for improvement.

-* Integration and synthesis: Participants work together to integrate their design concepts into a cohesive plan that addresses all aspects of the project or problem.
+6. Integration and synthesis: Participants work together to integrate their design concepts into a cohesive plan that addresses all aspects of the project or problem.

-* Presentation and communication: The group presents their design solution to the stakeholders and other interested parties, communicating the rationale behind their approach and seeking feedback and input.
+7. Presentation and communication: The group presents their design solution to the stakeholders, communicating the rationale behind their approach and seeking feedback.

 ## Design thinking